 How to Change Your Cars Brake Pads

 Replacing your old brake pads with brand new pads isn’t that hard of a task to accomplish.
-To change a cars brake pads you will need a high quality trolley jack, brake pad spreader, brake pad grease, wheel nut socket, wrench and of course the new brake pads.
+To change a cars brake pads you will need a jack or lift, brake pad spreader, grease, wheel nut socket, wrench and of course the new brake pads.

 - Loosen wheel bolts before putting the car on the trolley jack

-- Lift the car on the trolley jack and remove the wheel
+- Lift the car on the jack and remove the wheel

 - Place the car on axle stands to ensure safety